dw/sortedfile/README.md

 read, page faults are enough to hang a process attempting to serve clients using multiple threads. ``file`` does not have this problem, nor does forking a new process per client, or maintaining a process pool.

+### A note on buffering

+When using ``file``, performance may vary according to the buffer size set for the file and the target workload.
+For random reads of single records, a buffer size that approximates the average record length will work better, whereas for quick seeks followed by long sequential reads, a larger size is preferable.

+Although untested a combination may also work, where one file is used for searching while another is used for sequential reads (using e.g.
+``seq_fp.seek(search_fp.tell())``)